 A ferry is available to bring visitors to Rhodes from the Greek mainland, and taxis and buses will bring you to your local hostel or hotel.
 More adventurous travelers can also rent a car or a motorbike, to cruise around the island on their own.

-Written by local enthusiast for Rhodes Island hostels
+Written by Travel Expert Rhodes Island

 George Traveller